 *If you fall within these guidelines you should apply for the aid.

 Remember finances are never the deciding factor in whether a student is accepted.
 Sufficient aid is available to ensure that everyone who desires to take advantage of a Catholic education can obtain the means to do so.
+For more information on financial aid through the Erie Diocese, click here.

 Tuition assistance is available from the Diocese and the school system for families experiencing economic difficulties.
 Normally, requests for such assistance should be made BY MARCH of the current year.
 However, since such circumstances often are unpredictable, families should not hesitate to inform the school of their need whenever it may arise during the year.
 For the sake of your family’s security and peace of mind and for the general financial stability of our schools, we encourage parents or guardians to contact the finance office as soon as possible when they are experiencing economic difficulties.